NativeScript/docs-v7/docs/runtimes/android/how-to/debug-android-runtime.md

 `tns prepare android`

-> After you have prepare the project, make sure the `tns-android` version is at least 3.4.0, because that's the version the Android Studio support is introduced.
+> After you have prepared the project, make sure the `tns-android` version is at least 3.4.0, because that's the version the Android Studio support is introduced.
 You can check the version by running `tns info` inside the project folder.

 ### 3. Open the Android Studio project: